simonsobs/soconda/docs/docs/install.md

     $> ./tools/bootstrap_base "/opt/conda"

-This bootstrap will install a base system with the conda-forge channel set to the default and using the mamba solver.
-You can now source the conda initialization file and activate the base environment:
+This bootstrap will install a base system with the conda-forge channel set to the default and using the libmamba solver.
+You can now source the conda initialization file and activate this base environment:

     $> source /opt/conda/etc/profile.d/conda.sh
     $> conda activate base